AttackPattern/CSharpAnalytics/README.md

 * Google Analytics account - Head to http://analytics.google.com and sign-up if you don't have one
 * Analytics property set-up as a **web site**

+If you want to set-up your Analytisc property as an App then try out our experimental AutoMeasurement and MeasurementAnalyticsClient classes.

 Download or clone the source and add a reference to CSharpAnalytics.WindowsStore from your application.

 AutoAnalytics for Windows 8